Irish elk: Diet and life history

 The mesodont (meaning neither high (hypsodont) or low (brachydont) crowned) condition of the teeth suggests that the species was a mixed feeder, being able to both browse and graze.
 Pollen remains from teeth found in the North Sea around 43,000 years old were found to be dominated by Artemisia and other Asteraceae, with minor Plantago, Helianthemum, Plumbaginaceae and willow (Salix).
 Another earlier specimen from the Netherlands (dating to the Eemian interglacial or early in the Last Glacial Period) was found to have pollen of Apiaceae, including cow parsley (Anthriscus sylvestris), cow parsnip/hogweed (Heracleum), water pennywort (Hydrocotyle), Asteraeceae, Filipendula, Symphytum and grass embedded with its teeth.
-A stable isotope analysis of the terminal Pleistocene Irish population suggests a grass and forb based diet, supplemented by browsing during stressed periods.
+Bioapatite δ^{13}C and δ^{18}O analysis of the terminal Pleistocene Irish population suggests a grass and forb based diet, supplemented by browsing during stressed periods.
 Dental wear patterns of specimens from the late Middle and Late Pleistocene of Britain suggest a diet tending towards mixed feeding and grazing, but with a wide range including leaf browsing.
-Comparisons of δ^{15}N between Irish elk and red deer at the Middle Pleistocene site of Schöningen in Germany suggest that grasses were a more important component of the former's diet relative to the latter.
+Paired dental mesowear and microwear of Irish elk teeth from the Harz Mountains and southern Germany reveal very high degrees of dietary variation, ranging from folivorous browsing to grass-dominated mixed feeding.
+This pattern likely reflects seasonal variation, as the microwear patterns which reflect the last days to weeks of an animal's diet indicated browsing while the longer lasting mesowear signal evidenced mixed feeding, and highlights the Irish elk's extreme dietary flexibility.
+Irish elk microwear values in the Carpathian Basin indicate mixed feeding diets, but mesowear values of these specimens, reflecting a longer term dietary signal, show that an individual Irish elk could occupy any dietary category from browser to grazer, highlighting the species' adaptability.
+Comparisons of bone collagen δ^{15}N between Irish elk and red deer at the Middle Pleistocene site of Schöningen in Germany suggest that grasses were a more important component of the former's diet relative to the latter. δ^{13}C measurements of Irish elk from Abri du Maras may also suggest that they seasonally fed on lichens and mosses, as reindeer do, although it is unclear if their rumen microbiology was adapted for lichen consumption like that of reindeer.